By Sophia Hussain

 Fill in: If your brows are thin or not naturally well defined, fill in with a perfectly matched, well sharpened brow pencil by flicking tiny lines in where hairs should ideally be.
 Make sure you blend well with your finger, a Q-Tip or a brow brush to ensure there are no telltale pencil marks.

 Shadow: No liner required for this look!
 A tawny brown or even a golden pink eyeshadow lends some depth to the eye and still looks natural.
-Faerie Organic makes some wonderful, highly pigmented eye shadows, such as their Cocoa Bean and Free Spirit shades.
+Lavera Organic makes some wonderful, highly pigmented eye shadows, such as their Golden Glory and Cappuccino.

 Step 4: Lovely Lips

 Mimic the hue of natural pink soft lips for a perfect pout.
 Since you already applied a thin veil of mineral foundation to neutralize your natural lip tone, opt for universally flattering pink hues, like Chère by Vapour Organic.
 This lipstick also doubles as a lip conditioner for long-lasting colour and nourished lips.
 After applying the colour, blot then re-apply.
 For extra dimension, dab a tiny dot of gloss in the very centre of your bottom lip.
-We love AEOS’s organic gloss in neutral.
+We love Green People’s nude lipsticks.
 If you prefer a totally glossy look, Knutzen Lip Gloss by UND Gretel in Nude Shimmer is the perfect natural pink hue for an all-out amplified pucker.

 Step 5: Nude Nails